DNA Unzipping Transition: Introduction

 The Harshey-Chase experiment in 1952 utilized the $\beta$-decay of $^{35}$S (for proteins) and $^{32}$P (for DNA) to demonstrate that DNA is the genetic material.
 This experiment revealed that DNA labeled with $^{32}$P entered bacteria (specifically, E. coli) when infected by the bacteriophage T2, while proteins labeled with $^{35}$S remained outside in the solution \cite{hershey}.
 The experiment cleverly employed a kitchen blender, following the use of such blenders (and their commercial versions) during the war effort to isolate plutonium \cite{hernandez}.

 Nearly a decade earlier, Avery, MacLeod, and McCarty(AMM) had already used {\it in vitro} methods \cite{avery} to study the propagation of the virulent strain of bacterial pneumonia, identifying DNA as the material of inheritance, the so-called ``stuff of life.''
 The findings of AMM were published in the February 1, 1944, issue of the Journal of Experimental Medicine.
 Interestingly, the February 1, 1944, issue of Physical Review featured Onsager's solution to the 2D square lattice Ising model \cite{onsager,smb-khare}.
 While the impact of Onsager's solution was immediate among physicists, that for the AMM paper was not so, partly due to the prevailing belief that proteins were the hereditary material \cite{mccarty,hayes}.
+It is to be noted that Onsager and the team of Avery, MacLeod, and McCarty did not participate in wartime research programs, focusing instead on fundamental, curiosity-driven science.

 With the two nuclear bombings in 1945 came the declaration of the end of WWII, though with a long tail, with repercussions haunting the world ever since, particularly in the realm of research.
 It is likely that the attempts to glorify the products of the war efforts cast a shadow on the AMM work, which failed to get the recognition it deserved for deacdes \cite{griffith}.